datakrdo/portfolio/README.md

 ## Description

 These are my personal projects, from scratch.
 All mistakes and hits are 100% mine.
-If you find another
+If you find a mistake or another point of view, please feel free to contact me in my [LinkedIn](https://www.linkedin.com/in/federicodignani/)

 ## Projects